BhandariS/90DaysOfDevOps/2026/day-16/shell-scripting.md

 if [ "$choice" = "y"i ]; then
         systemctl is-active --quiet "$Service"

-  //is-active → checks if service is running
+  #is-active → checks if service is running
   //--quiet → no output, only exit code
   //Exit code: 0 → service is running
          //    1 → service not running